NullOperatorr/Forensics-lab-image-recovery/Case-01/Analysis.md

 * The image contents can be accessed.
 * The expected files or forensic artifacts are available.

-In this case, the modification allows the image to be successfully accessed, and the expected **flag** is recovered.
+In this case, the modification allows the image to be successfully accessed, and the **Flag** is recovered.